GayanSamuditha/DNA-Language-Model-Evaluation/Dataset/README.md

 # Data Sources

-We utilized datasets from the paper Genomic Benchmarks: A Collection of Datasets for Genomic Sequence Classification (Link to paper).
+We utilized datasets from the paper Genomic Benchmarks: A Collection of Datasets for Genomic Sequence Classification (https://bmcgenomdata.biomedcentral.com/articles/10.1186/s12863-023-01123-8).
 The data was downloaded from Hugging Face.

 This repository provides: